-Warning light Warning light/Details (Except Canada) (Canada) Brake system warning light (warning buzzer) • Low brake fluid • Malfunction in the brake system This light also comes on when the parking brake is not released.
-If the light turns off after the parking brake is fully released the system is operating normally.
+Warning light Warning light/Details BRAKE (except Canada) Brake system warning light (warning buzzer) Low brake fluid Malfunction in the brake system This light also comes on when the parking brake is not released.
+If the light turns off after the parking (Canada) brake is fully released the system is operating nor- mally.